panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 TypeError: Cannot assign to read only property 'Medium' of object <Object>
 ```

-The enum is now protected from accidental changes.
+The frozen object enum is protected from accidental changes.

-Still, there's an issue with using the frozen object enum.
-If you accidentally misspelled the enum value the result will be simply `undefined`:
+Still, there's another issue.
+If you accidentally misspell the enum constant, then the result will be `undefined`:

 ```javascript
 const Sizes = Object.freeze({